Electronic Devices 3 ENG3025

 Main Assessment In: December

-■ establish the links between the physical properties of p-n junctions and MOS structure used as building blocks of a MOS transistor and the electrical behaviour and the current voltage characteristics of the corresponding devices;
+■ establish the links between the physical properties of p-n junctions and MOS structure used as building blocks of a MOS transistor and the electrical behaviour and the current voltage characteristics of the MOS transistors;

-■ introduce the basic technology processes used in the fabrication of semiconductor devices and integrates circuits and their integration in the widely adopted planar technology;
+■ introduce the basic processes used in the fabrication of semiconductor devices and integrated circuits;

 Intended Learning Outcomes of Course